-Don’t Delay, Seed Today
+Don’t Delay, Seed in September

 Does your tall fescue lawn need some help?
 Well the good news is September is the best time for renovation and seeding tall fescue lawns.
 Spring-established tall fescue is more susceptible to drought, heat, fungal diseases, and weed encroachment than those establish in the fall.
 With normal summer weather patterns, spring seeding is not likely to result in a good stand of tall fescue.
 So do not delay, seed today!